cava01134/BPI-Doc/docs/Pico_RP2040_doc/en/README.md

 ![](assets/images/Arduino_logo_1200x350.png)

-Provides software tools and best examples to get started with Arduino, lowering the barrier to entry for ESP32 embedded professional development.
+Provides software tools and best examples to get started with Arduino, lowering the barrier to entry for ESP32 embedded development.

->Arduino will not explain too much basic content, please have C/C++ language development foundation.
+>A basic guide of Arduino will not be provided.

 ## Reference Resources